A. The offense of the Ammonites.

 And the princes of the people of Ammon said to Hanun their lord, “Do you think that David really honors your father because he has sent comforters to you?
 Has David not rather sent his servants to you to search the city, to spy it out, and to overthrow it?”
 Therefore Hanun took David’s servants, shaved off half of their beards, cut off their garments in the middle, at their buttocks, and sent them away.
 When they told David, he sent to meet them, because the men were greatly ashamed.
 And the king said, “Wait at Jericho until your beards have grown, and then return.”

 b.
-Hanun took David’s servants, shaved off half of their beards, cut off their garments in the middle… and sent them away: This was a disgraceful insult to these ambassadors from Israel.
-In that culture, many men would rather die than to have their beard shaved off.
+Hanun took David’s servants, shaved off half of their beards, cut off their garments in the middle…and sent them away: This was a disgraceful insult to these ambassadors from Israel.
+In that culture, many men would rather die than have their beards shaved off.
 This was because a clean-shaven face was the mark of a slave and free men wore beards.

 i.
 “With the value universally set upon the beard by the Hebrews and other Oriental nations, as being man’s greatest ornament, the cutting off of one-half of it was the greatest insult that could have been offered to the ambassadors, and through them to David their king.”
 (Keil and Delitzsch)